 - 21. The key drivers of success for IRENA are connectivity and the ability to galvanise critical partnerships with all key players in the renewable energy field.
 Selecting strategic collaborating partners is central to IRENA's work, fostering a wide array of opportunities to pursue the Agency's mission.
-The Director-General is responsible for forging major long-term relationships with key players in the field of renewable energy to enhance cooperation and alliances for programme implementation and to strengthen partnerships related to defined activities. - 22.
-In 2013, IRENA will continue to engage global renewable energy initiatives, such as the International Renewable Energy Conference (IREC) and the World Future Energy Summit (WFES), the latter of which has evolved to become the world's foremost annual meeting committed to promoting the advancement of future energy, as well as the Clean

-Energy Ministerial (CEM).
-Currently, the 23 governments participating in CEM initiatives collectively account for about two-thirds of projected global growth in energy demand over the next decade.
-The CEM is therefore an important forum to engage high-level policy makers to scale up the deployment of renewable energy technology in the context of more reflective energy pricing and ambitious international collaboration.
-IRENA will participate in the fourth CEM meeting in April 2013 in India.
+The Director-General is responsible for forging major long-term relationships with key players in the field of renewable energy to enhance cooperation and alliances for programme implementation and to strengthen partnerships related to defined activities.
+This will include continuous cooperation with the existing partners, and forging new strategic partnerships with a wide range of stakeholders. - 22.
+In 2013, IRENA will continue to engage global renewable energy initiatives, such as the International Renewable Energy Conference (IREC), and the World Future Energy Summit (WFES), the latter of which has evolved to become the world's foremost annual meeting committed to promoting the advancement of future energy.
+This will include continuous involvement with the Clean Energy Ministerial (CEM) as an important forum to engage high-level policy makers to scale up the deployment of renewable energy technology in the context of more reflective energy pricing and ambitious international collaboration.
+IRENA will also engage with relevant global and regional initiatives such as MENAREC and Tokyo International Conference on African Development (TICAD).